 Looking around the internet, people are innovating ways to make money by simply utilizing tools that are out there for free or cheap — start blogs, selling on Etsy, recording podcasts, and creating apps.
 For anyone with the initiative to learn from scratch and build something with simple means, you can find a home here.

 Here you will find ways to make money online with little or no money to start with.
-That’s how the founder of this blog did it — and so did the subsequent acquirer, District Media, LLC.
+That’s how the founder of this blog did it — and you can too.

 About the Writers